vojj/BoatControl/README.md

 # BoatControl
-A raspberry pi project to control different ESC via an apple watch (HomeKit or others)
+A raspberry pi project to control different ESC via an apple watch (Home Kit, Nest, ...)

 ## Warning
 * This app is very new and only for testing